KenACollins/MERN-stack-demo/README.md

 FYI, the app contains additional logic to ensure that it only counts one vote per email.

 ## View Survey Results
 Unfortunately, this part of the app is not working.
 What is supposed to happen is if you refresh the app in your browser, the dashboard that contains information about each of your surveys is supposed to update the Yes and No counts.
 The problem lies with the SendGrid tool not communicating with the back-end MongoDB database.
-I am still debugging the issue.
+I am debugging the issue.

+## Log Out
+Click on the Logout link in the web app to sign out.